amolenaar/wort-warden/README.md

     make tty

-This should open a TTY (screen) connection to the device.
+This should open a TTY connection to the device.
 If you're using Linux you may need to change the `SERIAL_PORT` in the _Makefile_.
 Now you can type some Lua code in the console:

     > print('Hello world')

-Terminate the session with the key combo's Ctrl-A, Ctrl-K, and confirm (`y`).
+Terminate the session with the key combo `Ctrl-]`.

 To upload the application onto the device, a  simple